sudar/Arduino-Makefile/README.md

       AVRDDUDE     = /usr/bin/avrdude
       AVRDUDE_CONF = /etc/avrdude.conf

+## Colorgcc

+It is possible to use `[colorgcc](https://github.com/colorgcc/colorgcc)` with this makefile.
+Check out [this comment](http://hardwarefun.com/tutorials/compiling-arduino-sketches-using-makefile#comment-1408) to find usage instructions.

 ## Versioning

 The current version of the makefile is `0.12.0`.
 You can find the full history in the [HISTORY.md](HISTORY.md) file